DhruvaKathuria/Hierarchical_foliar_trait_estimation/README.md

 #### Where data are kept
 Both the downloaded data and the parquet versions are in the raw_data folder inside their respective dataset folders.

-## Regression Analysis
-### Bayesian Analysis

-1) Run the file supervised_pc_and_raw_spectra_bayesian.R with the prediction algorithm set to "raw_spectra".
-This will output and save a brms file which will have the MCMC samples from the fitted model.
-This uses all of the spectra.

-2) Next run "covariate_reduction.R" to run the analysis to find the best subset of spectra which gives similar prediction as the full model.
-This requires the output brms file saved in the above step.